眾生無邊誓願度

 The Differential Clinging of Manas to the Internal and External Four Mahābhūtas

-However, the mental faculty also clings to material forms composed of the external four great elements and the universe as the vessel-world, regarding these dharmas as its possessions and believing it can enjoy these material forms.
-For the mental faculty, these dharmas are not intimately connected or inseparable even momentarily; they merely serve the needs of the physical body's existence.
-They are difficult to control directly and maintain a more distant relationship with the mental faculty.
-Attachment to the external four great elements ultimately serves the internal four great elements, and in essence, remains an attachment to the internal four great elements.
-Thus, the mental faculty's attachment to the external four great elements is less intense than its attachment to the physical body.
-If an individual exhibits severe attachment to material forms, it indicates excessive greed and clinging, making liberation difficult.
+However, the mental faculty also clings to material forms composed of the external four elements and the receptacle world of the universe, regarding these dharmas as its possessions and believing it can enjoy them.
+These dharmas are not as intimately connected or inseparable to the mental faculty as the physical body; they are merely necessities for the life of the physical body, difficult to control directly, and thus the relationship with the mental faculty is more distant.
+The clinging to the external four elements is ultimately for the sake of the internal four elements; the essence remains clinging to the internal four elements.
+Therefore, the mental faculty's attachment to the external four elements is less intense than its attachment to the physical body.
+If an individual exhibits severe clinging to material forms, it clearly indicates excessive greed and attachment, making liberation difficult to attain.

 ——Master Sheng-Ru's Teachings